I hope that this site will be attractive to visitors who may be intrigued by both Brexit and matters of more local interest.

 One very different book is about my parents' experience in the Blitz together with an outline of the historical background and the politics of the time.
 It is always sobering to think that but for a land mine parachute being shot away and its power directed more at the ground and less at the houses, I would not be here today.

-Finally, I have included the need for more local recognition of Charles Rolls who sadly died when his plane crashed at the British International Aviation Meeting of 1910, held at Hengistbury Head.
-The Charles Rolls Memorial Trust, which has applied for charitable status, exists to advance public education on Rolls and this important international event.
+Finally, I have included the purpose of the Charles Rolls Memorial Trust, i.e. to advance education about the first British International Aviation Meeting in 1910, and also about Charles Rolls who sadly died when his plane crashed at the Hengistbury Head aerodrome in Bournemouth.
 Without Rolls, there would have been no Rolls-Royce and without that company no Merlin engine to power the Spitfires and Hurricanes which won the Battle of Britain.